Reuben Brigety: Time at Sewanee

-Nomination for South Africa Ambassadorship
+United States ambassador to South Africa

 On December 1, 2021, Brigety announced his resignation from Sewanee, effective December 21.
 Brigety stated his resignation was due to uncertainty surrounding a possible nomination to be the ambassador to South Africa.
 He was nominated for the post on February 4, 2022.
 Hearings were held on his nomination before the Senate Foreign Relations Committee on May 24, 2022.
 The committee favorably reported his nomination to the Senate floor on June 23, 2022.
-Brigety was confirmed by the Senate on July 21, 2022 via a vote of 55-40.
+Brigety was confirmed by the Senate on July 21, 2022 by a 55–40 vote.
 He presented his credentials to President Cyril Ramaphosa on August 11, 2022.

+In May 2023, Brigety accused South Africa of supplying arms to Russia during the December 2022 docking of the Russian cargo ship named Lady R. South Africa denied the allegation and claimed that Brigety later apologized for the statement.
+That comment led South Africa's foreign ministry to summon Brigety and created tension between the United States, South Africa, and Russia.
+On May 28, 2023, South Africa announced that they would be launching an investigation into the allegations.
+On June 1, Politico reported that "The Biden administration is furious with its ambassador to South Africa and scrambling to salvage relations with the country after the envoy alleged that Pretoria sent a ship filled with weapons to Russia as it wages war on Ukraine.
+The ambassador, Reuben Brigety, made the claim three weeks ago in a press briefing, saying he'd "bet my life" on it.
+He added that South Africa was engaging in "outrageous" anti-Americanism and questioned its claim to be neutral among the world powers..."

 Personal life

 Brigety speaks Spanish, French, and Amharic.